andreamari/polyquantum_test/README.md

      ```
    - In every document, include author(s) and affiliation(s).
    - The new document can be referenced as: _Polyquantum 1.3 (2025)_, corresponding in this example to Issue #1, document #3.
 4. Open a _pull request_ to merge your contribution.
-Once reviewed and accepted, your file will appear in `docs/[NUM_ISSUE]/`.
+Once reviewed, if accepted, your file will appear in `docs/[NUM_ISSUE]/`.

 ## 💡 How to share a new research idea